dalesgit/wiki-vim/Gratitude Journal.md

 tags:
 ---
 # Gratitude Journal
+## Fri 13 Sep 2024

+- The opportunity to be a part of the SD class.
+- The cartoon to send to Owen about sons doing the opposite of their fathers.
 ## Thu 12 Sep 2024

 Food to eat.
 Expectation of seeing Julian soon.
 ## Wed 11 Sep 2024
 - Again I got up only once in the night.